A BRIEF HISTORY OF LOUTH, LINCOLNSHIRE

 However Medieval Louth would seem tiny to us.
 At the time of the Domesday Book in 1086 it probably only had several hundred inhabitants.
-Still settlements were very small in those days.
+Still, settlements were very small in those days.
 Later in the Middle Ages Louth grew to have a population of about 1,500 maybe more.

 In Medieval Louth you would find the same craftsmen that were in any town such as butchers, bakers, brewers, carpenters, blacksmiths and vintners.
 There was also a wool industry in Louth.
-First wool was woven then it was fulled.
+Firstly wool was woven then it was fulled.
 That means it was cleaned and thickened by being pounded in a mixture of clay and water.
 Wooden hammers worked by watermills pounded the wool.
 After it dried the wool was dyed.
 Mercer Row takes its name from the Medieval word for a dealer in fine cloth, a mercer.

 In 1139 a Cistercian Abbey was built at Louth Park.
-Meanwhile the parish church of St James played an important part in everyday life.
+Meanwhile, the parish church of St James played an important part in everyday life.
 Most of the building dates from the 15th century but its octagonal tower was built in the years 1501-1515.

 In 1536 Henry VIII closed Louth Abbey.
-Shortly afterwards he sent a man to make a list of all the valuables in the parish church.
+Shortly afterward he sent a man to make a list of all the valuables in the parish church.
 The people of Louth feared the king intended to sell them all to raise money and they were outraged.
 When a representative of the king arrived he was met with an angry crowd.
-He agreed to go away and find out the what the king intended to do before proceeding any further.
+He agreed to go away and find out what the king intended to do before proceeding any further.

 However rumors about what Henry planned to do spread and shortly afterwards men from Louth staged a rebellion.
 They marched towards Lincoln but their way was blocked by royal troops.
 The rebellion collapsed and the ringleaders were executed.

 Otherwise Louth continued to prosper in the 16th and 17th centuries and its population grew.
 This was despite outbreaks of plague.
 There were outbreaks of plague in 1587 and in 1625-26.
-Another outbreak in 1631 killed 700 people in Louth, a large part of the towns population.
-However Louth soon recovered.
+Another outbreak in 1631 killed 700 people in Louth, a large part of the town's population.
+However, Louth soon recovered.

 There was a school in Louth from the 13th century.
-However the Grammar School was founded in 1551.
+However, the Grammar School was founded in 1551.
 Then in 1681 Louth obtained its first fire engine.
 It was a hand operated pump pulled by horses.

 In the 18th century Louth was an important market town and it continued to grow.
 In the late 18th century a carpet making industry was created in Louth.
-Meanwhile industries in the town received a boost when a canal was opened in 1770 making it easier to transport goods to and from Louth.
+Meanwhile, industries in the town received a boost when a canal was opened in 1770 making it easier to transport goods to and from Louth.

 In 1801 the population of Louth was over 4,250.
 By the standards of the time it was a fair sized town.
 And it continued to grow rapidly in the early 19th century.
 By 1851 Louth was a town of 10,000 people.
 However growth then ceased.
 The population of Louth fell slightly in the late 19th and early 20th centuries.